-The Boston Tax Help Coalition is a non-profit organization that assists Boston residents by maximizing the impact of the Earned Income Tax Credit and other tax credits through quality, free tax preparation, financial education and asset building opportunities.
-There are more than 40 community tax sites throughout the City of Boston open to eligible Boston taxpayers during each tax season.
+The Boston Tax Help Coalition is a non-profit organization that assists Boston residents by maximizing the impact of the Earned Income Tax Credit and other tax credits through quality, free tax preparation and financial advising services.
+There are more than 30 community tax sites throughout the City of Boston open to eligible Boston taxpayers during each tax season.

 The Coalition depends on the outstanding work of its volunteers to help nearly 13,000 Boston residents each year.
 There are four volunteer roles to choose from:

 - Tax Preparers prepare taxes for low-moderate income taxpayers.